by Bob Christy, New Philadelphia, Ohio

-I began in the fall of 1999.
+I began the restoration in the fall of 1999.
 The first project was a donor body I got from a friend of mine.
 It was in his garage for years.
 I tore it apart and learned how they were put together and salvaged a few parts off it.

-I started in on mine in December, 1999.
+I started in on my tub in December, 1999.
 I was working in my buddy's garage because it is heated, but it is 14 miles from my house.
 I began by removing the fenders (50K JPEG) and removing the tub and setting it outside.
 I had originally thought I'd be restoring that body, but it was way too far gone for my abilities.

 I agonized over the decision but came to realize that if I ever wanted to drive this thing again, I would need to buy a repro body.
 I was never impressed with the quality and looks of the repros.
-I'd use one for a hot rod Jeep but didn't want to use one for a restore.
+I would use one for a hot rod Jeep but didn't want to use one for a restore.

 I put the body work on the back burner for a while and concentrated on the running gear.
 I had it blasted and then painted it with POR-15.
 I replaced the springs and all hardware, the brakes and all hardware, every bearing and seal I could find, and also u-joints.

 The steering was reasonably tight so I did not mess with it.
 The motor had been rebuilt not too long before so I did not mess with it either, ditto with the transmission and transfer case.
 I did move the alternator to the correct location and I cleaned and painted the engine Chevy orange.
 (The engine was red when I got it.)
 Even though the engine is probably supposed to be black, I think it looks better in orange.
 Plus I can see to clean off dust and oil better if I happen to spill some on it.